guitartsword/guitartsword/README.md

 # Hi there 👋

 Hi!
 I want you to know that [you can reach me whenever you want](https://linktr.ee/guitart).
-I really like team work and teaching, this is because get satisfaction helping someone as well as reaching a goal with someone.
+I really like team work and teaching, this is because I get satisfaction from  helping someone as well as reaching a goal with someone.
 I really like to learn new things and try out new languages, frameworks or tools.

 ## What I know?
 I know a lot of things!
 I'll try to list them all.
 The list has an order and some visual cues.
 The order is from what I worked more and therefore know better to what I have less experience.
 If the item is bold, then it means is something I consider important.